wireapp/wire-server-deploy/docs/configuration.md

     --wait
 ```

+Things to note about external-dns:

+- There can only be a single external-dns chart installed (one per kubernetes cluster, not one per namespace).
+So if you already have one running for another namespace you probably don't need to do anything.
-Note that you have to add the appropriate IAM permissions to your cluster (see the [README](https://github.com/helm/charts/tree/master/stable/external-dns)).
+- You have to add the appropriate IAM permissions to your cluster (see the [README](https://github.com/helm/charts/tree/master/stable/external-dns)).

-Alternatively, use the AWS route53 console.
+- Alternatively, use the AWS route53 console.

 ### Other cloud providers